-A report called ‘Are We Fit to Frack?’ was developed with the Angling Trust, RSPB, the Salmon & Trout Association, The Wildlife Trusts and the Wildfowl & Wetlands Trust.
-We set out 10 recommendations for Government to make fracking safer.
+In 2014 we were part of a new report called ‘Are We Fit to Frack?’, developed with the Angling Trust, RSPB, the Salmon & Trout Association (now Salmon & Trout Conservation), The Wildlife Trusts and the Wildfowl & Wetlands Trust.
+We set out ten recommendations for Government to make fracking safer.

-The recommendations are based on a full technical evidence report which has been peer reviewed by the Centre for Ecology and Hydrology, one of the UK’s leading ecological research institutes.
-It is supported by a cross party group of MPs including Zac Goldsmith, Alan Whitehead and Tessa Munt.
+The recommendations were based on a full technical evidence report, which was peer reviewed by the Centre for Ecology and Hydrology, one of the UK’s leading ecological research institutes.
+It was supported by a cross-party group of MPs, including Zac Goldsmith, Alan Whitehead and Tessa Munt.

-The report highlights a lack of regulation around shale gas exploitation which could cause serious impacts for a range of threatened species including pink-footed geese, salmon and barbastelle bats.
+The report highlighted a lack of regulation around shale gas exploitation, which could cause serious impacts for a range of threatened species including pink-footed geese, salmon and barbastelle bats.

-It also raises serious concerns about the impact of drilling and water contamination on some of our most precious natural habitats such as chalk streams.
-These crystal clear waterways are known to anglers and wildlife-lovers as England’s coral reefs – 85 per cent of the world’s chalk streams are found here.
+It also raised serious concerns about the impact of drilling and water contamination on some of our most precious natural habitats, such as chalk streams.
+These crystal-clear waterways are known to anglers and wildlife-lovers as England’s coral reefs – 85 per cent of the world’s chalk streams are found here.

-'While the Government is keen to see rapid roll out of fracking, there’s a real danger that the regulatory system simply isn’t keeping pace.
-The Government should rule out fracking in the most sensitive areas and ensure that the regulations offer sufficient protection to our treasured natural and historic environment.'
+Fracking in the UK has been paused since 2019, but escalating global fuel prices have since brought the process back under consideration.
+The Government should rule out fracking in the most sensitive areas and ensure that regulations offer sufficient protection to our treasured natural and historic environment.

 - Avoid sensitive areas for wildlife and water resources by creating shale gas extraction exclusion zones.